What a Reduction Loop Reveals About SPMD vs Per-Op Intrinsics

 ymm0.
 Something shaped likeacc.AddFrom(slice)rather thanacc = acc.Add(LoadInt32x8Slice(slice))would let the compiler keep the accumulator live across the call.
 An alternative path is to make the intrinsic wrappers genuinely inlinable sogocan see through them; that has its own tradeoffs. - Contains is harder.
 Closing the gap there would need a new intrinsic exposing

 vtestps-style direct ZF set, plus loop peeling at thegolevel.
-The first is a library extension; the second is a compiler change.
+The first is a library extension; the second is a compiler change or a burden on the user of the API.

 There is also a backend angle worth noting.
 If the simd package were ported to TinyGo, each intrinsic would naturally lower to LLVM vector IR rather than an opaque assembly stub, so two of the three causes above – the call-boundary accumulator spill and the missed load/compare fusion – would mostly disappear on their own: LLVM’s register allocator would keep the accumulator live across iterations, and its instruction selector would fuse memory operands and pattern-match idioms like “any-lane true” to vtestps without the library having to ask.
 The third cause – loop peeling and the rest of the loop-shape rewrites – would not be addressed by a backend change alone, because the compiler still does not own the loop.
 That residual is exactly the seam where a loop-level construct earns its keep, and it lines up with the conclusion above: backends can close the codegen gap, but loop-level transformations need a loop-level anchor.

-None of this is a criticism of the simd package.
-It is doing exactly what an instruction-level intrinsic library is supposed to do.
-The point is that the API shape (per-op, vector return values) carries a structural cost on loop-carried state that no amount of library polish can remove, and a complementary loop-level approach can address that cost without competing with the intrinsic surface for control.
+This isn’t a criticism of the simd package.
+It’s doing exactly what an instruction-level intrinsic library is supposed to do.
+The API shape (per-op, vector return values) carries a structural cost on loop-carried state that no amount of library polish can remove, and a complementary loop-level approach can address that cost without competing with the intrinsic surface for control.

 How this fits with archsimd

 archsimdis the right tool when you want to pick exact instructions.
-It is honest about what it is: vector ops, one at a time, return values, explicit width.- A loop-level construct like
+It’s honest about what it is: vector ops, one at a time, return values, explicit width.- A loop-level construct like

-go foris the right tool when you want the compiler to choose width, generate the masked tail, hoist invariants, and apply loop peeling – without you writing any of it.
+go foris the right tool when you want the compiler to choose width, generate the masked tail, hoist invariants, apply loop peeling and generating portable code – without you writing any of it.

-The relevant lesson from these three reductions is that there is real performance available at the loop level that a per-op intrinsic library structurally cannot reach.
+The real performance available at the loop level is something a per-op intrinsic library structurally cannot reach.
 That is a useful argument for having both layers, not for replacing one with the other.

 Reproducing the comparison